 West Virginia University provides a variety of services and software that can assist with computational intensive or digital humanities research.
 The WVU High Performance Computing systems can be utilized to solve large problems in physical, biological and social sciences, engineering, humanities or business using higher computing power than can be achieved from a desktop computer or workstation.

 The WVU High Performance Computing (HPC) facilities support computationally intensive research that require high computational capabilities and low-latency.
 HPC resources assist research teams at WVU to greatly reduce their computational analysis times.
-There are FREE community nodes available for researchers who are interested in seeing if HPC can improve their computational analysis times.
-Researcher can also purchase individual nodes that can be used exclusively when needed or shared by the community when not in use by their research team.
+This includes free access to community nodes for researchers at all institutes of higher learning in West Virginia.
+Researchers can also purchase individual nodes that can be used on a first-come-first-serve basis and are otherwise shared by the community.

 HPC training resources are available for new users.